lorenzoVwebDev/express-mvc-mongo-db/README.md

 - express error handling and error logs
 - rest api routing
 - crud operations on the employees mysql tables
-- mysqldb.config.js to dynamically creates queries over the whole backend framework
+- MongoDB schemas definition and crud operations in the model section
 - model authentication and employees to better performs data extraction and manipulation
 - jwt issuing
 - jwt middleware verification